 He points to a pride in Southern history which conflicts with the attitudes of the college students who populate the town, churches which remain segregated decades after the law has eliminated legal barriers and local government and legal systems which seem to allow racist norms to persist.
 According to Stringham, Charlottesville is a unique — and perhaps not universally applicable — microcosm of race relations in the nation as a whole.

 “The issues are not exactly the same nationally,” Stringham said.
-“I think that we have to look at very local communities, because [the solution] is not going to be a lot of abstract ideas.
+“I think that we have to look at very local communities, because is not going to be a lot of abstract ideas.
 I think it’s going to be the beloved community that we find strength from.”